pippachoong/bon-appetit/README.md

 - add biodata to user's profile
 - like button
 - search bar
+Due to time constrain, only showing certain main ingredients:
 - more nested categories - vegan, gluten free, vegetarian, keto
 - more categories like baking,drinks etc.